spsforks/QB64-Wiki/COS.md

 ## Example(s)

-*Example 1:* Converting degree angles to radians for QBasic's trig functions and drawing the line at the angle.
+Converting degree angles to radians for QBasic's trig functions and drawing the line at the angle.

 ```vb